 I Would Leave Me If I Could - A collection of poems by Halsey photo by Nikki DeMartini |

-Ten months after releasing Manic Halsey released a book of poems "I Would Leave Me If I Could" in November of 2020.
-The passages give more insight to her inner workings and thinking.
 Reading them made me think of the album Manic and I'm pretty sure some of her poetic writings were plucked from the pages and used as song lyrics.
-Her book of poems serves as another reminder that as isolating as mental illnesses can be, if you do have one you are not alone and it's nothing to be ashamed of.
+It serves as another reminder that as isolating as mental illnesses can be, if you do have one you are not alone and it's nothing to be ashamed of.

-There are three different options right there for giving the gift of Halsey this holiday season.
-Whether it's the gift of her music, her make-up, her poem book or all three the biggest gift that Halsey gives is the gift that keeps giving: compassion and understanding without shame which leads to self love.
+Whether it's the gift of her music, her make-up, her book of poems or all three, the biggest gift that Halsey gives is the gift that keeps giving: compassion and understanding without shame which leads to self love.

 Don't keep your or a loved one's mental health underwraps, have a happy holiday!